 If Cutting into Cubes: Cut potatoes into large 2-inch chunks.
 This is about the size you get when quartering medium-sized potatoes such as Yukon gold and red varieties.
 Doing this will help them cook faster.

 Place potatoes in a large pot or Dutch oven and cover with enough water so they’re covered by at least 1 inch.
-Sprinkle in a pinch or two of salt and bring to a boil.
+Add a teaspoon of salt for every pound of potatoes and bring to a boil.
 (Placing potatoes into cold water will ensure the outside does not cook faster than the inside.)

 Once boiling, reduce the heat to medium heat and keep a rapid simmer.
 Boil cubed potatoes for 10 to 12 minutes, small whole potatoes for 15-20 minutes, and medium-large whole potatoes for 20-30 minutes.*